coviccinelle/42_ft_irc/README.md

 You can communicate with the server by downloading a client (ex: irssi).
 Example command for irssi:

 `/connect localhost <port> <password>`

-For more information about the protocol, please go take a look in the document right here (if I recall it correctly) ^^ `https://www.rfc-editor.org/rfc/rfc1459.html`
+For more information about the protocol, please go take a look at the document right here (if I recall it correctly) ^^

+`https://www.rfc-editor.org/rfc/rfc1459.html`

 Current Version: 6